 The last time she faced graded stakes company was two starts back when she finished well back in the Rachel Alexandra at Fair Grounds.
 Friday’s test is much tougher than that.
 I don’t think she can make it two straight big upsets.

 How to Watch the Kentucky Oaks

-|Kentucky Oaks Information|
+|Kentucky Oaks Race Information|

 |What||Kentucky Oaks (Grade 1)|

-|When||Friday, April 30 — 5:51 pm Eastern time|
+|Time||Friday, May 6 — 5:51 pm Eastern time|

 |How to Watch||NBC Sports|

 More Horse Racing Predictions & Odds